dentisphere/upgrade-angularjs/readme.md

 ### notes

 Upgrading to 1.6 or 1.7 is not necessary.
-We mostly want to use angular 1.5+ so that directives can be converted to component, easing future migration to angular
+We mostly want to use angular 1.5+ so that directives can be converted to components, easing future migration to angular

 ## converting controllers to components